Veeraj270/EnhancedTraceabilitySystemForApplications/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Bugfix
 - [ ] New feature
 - [ ] Enhancement of an existing feature
-- [ ] Additional tests for existing Feature
+- [ ] Additional tests for existing feature
 - [ ] Other (for when none of the above apply)

 ## Screenshots (If Applicable)